Updated: 09/12/2019 | September 12, 2019

 Bank of Finland Museum

 This museum was one of the coolest museums I’ve seen in a long time.
-While it does a good job describing the history of money in Finland, what it really does is well is explain the history of modern finance.
-It offers up detailed background and great exhibits.
-It was quite a learning experience.
+While it does a good job describing the history of money in Finland, what it really does is well is to explain the history of modern finance.
+It offers up a detailed background and has some great exhibits.
+It was quite a learning experience and I highly recommend a visit.

 Right next to the bank museum is Helsinki’s giant cathedral.
-It towers over the surrounding square and inspired a few “wows.”
+Built in the neoclassical style, it towers over the surrounding square and inspired a few “wows.”
 You won’t walk away thinking this is one of the greatest cathedrals in Europe, but I did think it was one of the best in Scandinavia.

 This large red church is hard to miss, as it sits on a hill overlooking the city.
 This Eastern Orthodox church is massive and very impressive with its large domes and gold crosses.
+It’s actually the largest Eastern Orthodox church in all of Western Europe.
 The interior is lavishly decorated too, with typical Eastern Orthodox icons.

 Helsinki City Museum